martinjackson/simple-widgets/docs/SearchSortTable.md

     { hidden: false, ctrlBreak: 1 },                            element 2
     { hidden: false, ctrlBreak: 0 },                            element 3
     { hidden: false, ctrlBreak: 0, sum: true },                 element 4
-    { hidden: false, ctrlBreak: 0, sum: true, money: true },    element 5
+    { hidden: false, ctrlBreak: 0, sum: true, align: 'money' }, element 5
   ]
 ```

 The above control break array indicates the first column should be hidden, which is the Name column.
 The ctrlBreak field for State (element 2) has a value of 1, which indicates that a control break will first occur on the State.
 The ctrlBreak field for City (element 1) has a value 2, which indicates a control break will happen on City after the control break on State has happened.
 Also, the City (element 1) has a sumtitle: 'Totals:', which indicates that after the last data row, that Totals will appear.
 In the Invoices (element 4), the sum: true indicates that the column will be summed and will be placed after the last invoice for the control break.
 If sum is false or not present, the column will not be summed.
-In the Amount field (element 5), the sum: true indicate the column will be summed, and the money: true indicates that the sum for the control break will be in a money format.
+In the Amount field (element 5), the sum: true indicate the column will be summed, and the align: 'money' indicates that the sum for the control break will be in a money format ($DD,DDD.DD).
-If the money field is absent or is false, the column will not be considered a money format.
+For more information on the align see the Alignment in a Table Cell.

+If an alignment is **not** specified, the default for the font will be bold and size of 20.

 Therefore, the output might look like: